AlexSDevDump/SwitchShinyBot/README.md

 -Installation

-This script requires NXBT to be installed as that powers basically all of it, so please visit https://github.com/Brikwerk/nxbt for more info.
+If you are using the wireless script, it requires NXBT to be installed as that powers basically all of it, so please visit https://github.com/Brikwerk/nxbt for more info.
 NXBT requires root access to the bluetooth controller, so make sure it can get that.
 I would recommend running this on a Pi 4 or higher device, as you may encounter some memory and processing issues when handling frames, depending on the video feed settings.